fweiss/Etappe/README.md

 In keeping with BDD, a UI story is first expressed in Protractor.
 That way, the BDD red-green-refactor methodology can be followed nicely.

-Continuity with TDD: TBD
+Continuity with TDD: The author is still exploring the tradeoffs between top-down BDD and bottom-up TDD methodologies.
+The emphasis has been on BDD because it addresses the user story much more directly that TDD.
+So far, TDD comes into play when user stories demand new data models and services, or when an existing 'ad-hoc' solution demands refactoring of the code.
+The BDD cycle time is of course slower than TDD.
+The TDD tests are taking less than a second, while the BDD tests in the Chrome browser are taking about 7 seconds.

 Manually testing should be done periodically to ensure the UX is reasonable.
-However, whenever errors are encountered in manually testing, the error should immediately be exercised in Protractor.
+However, whenever JavaScript errors are encountered in manually testing, the error should immediately be exercised in Protractor.
 For example, there was an Angular injector error due to a missing script tag.
 By adding an Angular exception handler, the Protractor run was made red.
-Then the missing script tag was added to index.html.
+Then the missing script tag was added to index.html to make the test green.

-When manual testing uncovers UX issues, they may or may not involve BDD or TDD.
-For example, if it's necessary to rearrange the DOM or add CSS classes, these changes can first be added to protractor tests.
+When manual testing exposes UX issues, they may or may not involve BDD or TDD.
+For example, if it's necessary to rearrange the DOM or add CSS classes to DOM elements, should changes should first be added to BDD tests.
 However, changes to the CSS would be manually tested changes.

 ### IntelliJ